 The first of such complexities was the necessity for altering our automated builds and app schemes.
 In a React Native app, you typically will have 2 schemes, one for development, and the other for releasing to the app store, though I use both schemes for different purposes during development.
 With CodePush you have to set up the native side using the CodePush SDK to grab new js bundles from their service.
 The app will reach out to the CodePush service on app launch and check if there are any js bundles that are intended for the current app version, download the bundle, and then use it the next time the user opens the app.
 This means that we need the scheme that we release to the App Store to include the CodePush workflow.
 But if we do that to our existing release scheme that means I won’t be able to check out my local changes work because every time I open the app, CodePush will try to bring down whatever is on CodePush.
 So then I need to create a new scheme that uses CodePush, create a new build in our automated build platform, and have that one be the one we release to iTunes Connect.
 A bit of a pain.

 We don’t stop there though.
 CodePush has 2 different environments by default; Production and Staging.
 So we need to create another new scheme from the original release scheme and set it up to point to CodePush’s Staging environment so that our QA engineers can ensure that what we deploy to CodePush works the way we intended it to.
 So we had to double the number of Schemes we have and change our builds in our automated build platform to get this working.
 Not ideal.

 CodePush may make sense for some teams and apps.
-For us it was more complex than the benefits our users would actually get from it.
-Where Apple review times are continually improving, the main benefit of CodePush becomes unneccessary.
+For us, it was more complex than the benefits our users would actually get from it.
+Where Apple review times are continually improving, the main benefit of CodePush becomes unnecessary.